Ntopo1/Network-Configuration---CCNA-Recap/README.md

 <align="left">In packet tracer, you can access a network device's CLI by double-clicking the device and then clicking the CLI tab.
 The hostname is configured from the Global config mode.
 The 'enable' command allows the user to access privileged Exec mode indicated by #.
 The 'configure terminal' command allows the user to access Global Exec mode, indicated by (config#)
 <br />
 <br />
-Step 2: Configure the enable secret jeremysitlab on each router and switch.
-Use type 9 hashing if available; otherwise, use type 5.
+<h4>Step 2: Configure the enable secret jeremysitlab on each router and switch.
+Use type 9 hashing if available; otherwise, use type 5.</h4>
 <br />

   ```